 Step #3: Develop a Business Model Canvas

-Once you know your client and your competition well, it's time to develop a business model canvas.
+Once you know your customer and your competition well, it is time to develop a business model canvas.
+This canvas will allow you to explore and develop innovative business models that fit various business strategies and objectives.
 It is basically a tool that will help you map out all the different elements of your business model.

 The business model canvas has nine boxes, each of which represents an important element of your business model.
 You can use it as a guide to brainstorm how each element works together.